garybgenett/gary-os/README.md

 The project was not named GaryOS out of any delusions of grandeur or egomania.
 It was coined years before its birth by a pair of good friends who jested at the amount of time and effort spent tuning and customizing a computing environment.
-The author's workstation was jokingly called "GaryOS".
+The author's workstation was jokingly called "Gary OS".

 All the heavily personalized tools, configuration and automation are made possible by the dedicated efforts of thousands of developers worldwide who